Becoming a product company with Jason Knight

 - Steve Jobs, Elon Musk.

-- I respect a lot of Product people, Marty Cagan, Gibson Biddle, Jacky Bavaro.
+- I respect a lot of Product people, Marty Cagan, Gibson Biddle, Jackie Bavaro.

 - Greta Thunberg